loopydoopysnoopy/c1-mini/README.md

    - [Phantom](https://phantom.app/) offers desktop and browser-based wallet tools with direct private key access
 - Save the private key file to your project's /permissions directory
    - This project expects a JSON file containing a single array of 64 unsigned integers, representing the private key in Uint8Array form
    - If your wallet tool gives you a base58 private key (as with Phantom), use the provided scripts/solana-key-conversion.js file to convert and save it in the correct format.
-Replace the key and filename values in the script and run the following commands from your project's root directory :
+Replace the key and filename values in the script and run the following commands from your project's root directory : <br>

      ```shell
      npm install bs58
      node scripts/solana-key-conversion.js
      ```
 - Assign ./permissions/<filename>.json to `SOLANA_KEY_PATH` in your `.env`

 #### Adding Tokens to Wallet